SpaCE-Lab-MSU/warmXtrophic/README.md

 # warmXtrophic

 PI: Phoebe Zarnetske
-Collaborators/technicians: Mark Hammond, Nina Lany, Kileigh Welshofer, Moriah Young, Kara Dobson, Kathryn Schmidt
+Collaborators: Mark Hammond, Moriah Young, Kara Dobson Prior collaborators/technicians: Nina Lany, Kileigh Welshofer, Kathryn Schmidt, Amy Wrobleski

 Funding: Michigan State University

 This repository contains R scripts that organize, analyze, and plot data from the long term Warming X Trophic Interactions experiment at Kellogg Biological Station and University of Michigan Biological Station (UMBS).

+A manuscript is in preparation summarizing the data from 2015-2021, co-led by Kara Dobson and Moriah Young, coauthors: Phoebe Zarnetske, Mark Hammond.

-Data exists on the Google Shared Drive: SpaCE_Lab_warmXtrophic
+Data exists on the Google Shared Drive: SpaCE_Lab_warmXtrophic/data

 The experiment began in June 2015 and at each site includes the following treatments: